Lab Members

 GRADUATE STUDENTS

-Bailey Holt-Gosselin is a third-year PhD student in the Interdepartmental Neuroscience Program (INP) co-mentored by Dr. Jutta Joormann and Dr. Dylan Gee.
+Bailey Holt-Gosselin is a fourth-year PhD student in the Interdepartmental Neuroscience Program (INP) co-mentored by Dr. Jutta Joormann and Dr. Dylan Gee.
 After receiving a BS in Neuroscience from the University of Vermont in 2017, she participated in the Summer Program for Undergraduate Research in Life and Biomedical Sciences (SPUR-LABS) at UCLA, where she investigated effort-based decision making in adolescents under the mentorship of Dr. Adriana Galván.
 Afterwards, Bailey worked as a research lab manager in Dr. Leanne Williams’ clinical neuroscience lab at Stanford for three years, where she led neuroimaging studies and clinical trials in adults with anxiety and depression.
 Bailey’s research is focused on elucidating the neural, behavioral, and environmental factors that influence risk and development of psychopathology in children and adults.
-Outside of the lab, she likes to explore nature, shop at trader joes, hip-hop dance, and listen to podcasts on long walks.
+Outside of the lab, she likes to dance, explore nature, shop at trader joes, and listen to podcasts on long walks.

 Email: jessica.duda@yale.edu